 Allison (Riley Voelkel) is good at her job as a marketing professional and a promotion is between her and her rival Vanessa (Whitney Anderson).
 On top of the chance at promotion she is also dating her successful colleague, Bryce (Brandon W. Jones - Hopeless, Romantic), and she plans to use the company's annual retreat to put forward her case for why she should get the promotion.
-The trouble is that this year's company retreat is to where a decade earlier she was not only a camp counsellor but where heart was first broken when she came across her then boyfriend, Cody (Casey Deidrick), with another girl.
+The trouble is that this year's company retreat is to where a decade earlier she was not only a camp counsellor but where her heart was first broken when she came across her then boyfriend, Cody (Casey Deidrick), with another girl.
 To make matters worse is the fact that Cody now owns the camp and wants Allison to learn the truth as to what really happened all those years ago.

 This may sound like a cop out but after a while some movies, especially those which get made for TV, don't need that much saying about them; some might say that they don't even need reviewing in the first place.
 Now for me "Advance & Retreat" is one of those movies because it is pretty much self explanitory, as in when you start watching you will be able to see where it is going to go.
-For example there is the confusion as to whether or not Cody cheated on Allison when they were younger and you could easily take a stab that her rival for promotion will learn about the past and use it to try and stick the knife in to Allison in one way or another.
+For example there is the confusion as to whether or not Cody cheated on Allison when they were younger and you could easily take a stab that her rival for promotion will learn about the past and attempt to use it to try and stick the knife in to Allison in one way or another.